Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Shadows-in-HDRP.md

 - A Point Light renders six shadow maps (the number of faces in a cubemap).
 - A Directional Light renders one shadow map per cascade.
 Set the cascade count of Directional Lights from the [HD Shadow Settings](Override-Shadows.md) of your Scene’s [Volumes](Volumes.md).
 The default value is four cascades.

-Note that HDRP can perform dynamic rescale of the shadow maps in a way that the smaller the area of the screen that the light covers the more the resolution is scaled down.
+Note that HDRP can perform dynamic rescale of the shadow maps in a way that the smaller the area of the screen that the light covers the more the resolution is scaled down from the value set on the Light component.
 This can be useful to maximize the usage of the space in the shadow atlases, but also to reduce the impact of lights that occupy a small portion of the screen on performance.
 This option can be activated, per atlas, in the shadow section of the your Unity Project’s [HDRP Asset](HDRP-Asset.md).
 Please note that this option is not available for cached shadow maps.

 ## Shadow atlases